ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 Establishment begins with the creation of a Connection...

-Connection := NewConnection(remoteSpecifier, transportParameters, cryptographicParameters)
+Connection := NewConnection(localSpecifier, remoteSpecifier, transportParameters, cryptographicParameters)

-## Resolving Remote Endpoints
+## Resolving Remote Endpoints {#resolving}

 \[TASK: write me. note: resolution should be flexible, and should accept URLS and URL-like things. binding to transport or pseudotransport happens via pre-establishment properties. resolution happens as part of connection creation.]

-## Specifying Transport Parameters
+## Specifying Transport Parameters {#transport-params}

 \[TASK: write me. list parameters to bind to a connection before establishing it. look at minset for this. note that the API should have sensible and well-defined defaults.]

-## Specifying Cryptographic Parameters
+## Specifying Cryptographic Parameters {#crypto-params}

 \[TASK: write me. separate out cryptographic parameters, since these bind to a local and a remote. chris?]

 # Establishing Connections

+Before a Connection can be used for data transfer, it must be established.
+Establishment ends the pre-establishment phase; all transport and cryptographic parameter specification must be complete before establishment, as these parameters will be used to select candidate Paths and Protocol Stacks for the Connection.
+Establishment may be active, using the Initiate() Action;
+passive, using the Listen() Action; or simultaneous for peer-to-peer, using the Rendezvous() Action.
+These Actions are described in the subsections below.

-## Active Open: Initiate
+## Active Open: Initiate {#initiate}

+Active open is the action of establishing a connection to an endpoint presumed to be listening for incoming connection requests, commonly used by clients in client-server interactions.
+Active open is supported by this Interface through the Initiate action:

 Connection.Initiate()

+Before calling Initiate(), the caller must have initialized the Connection during the pre-establishment phase with local and remote endpoint specifiers, as well as all parameters necessary for candidate selection.
+After calling Initiate, no further parameters may be bound to the Connection.

+Once Initiate is called, the candidate Protocol Stack(s) may cause one or more transport-layer connections to be created to the specified remote endpoint.
+The caller may immediately begin sending Content on the Connection (see
+{{sending}}) after calling Initate, though it may wait for one of the following events before doing so.

 Connection -> Ready&lt;>

+The Ready event occurs after Initiate has established a transport-layer connection on at least one usable candidate Protocol Stack over at least one candidate Path.
+No Receive events will occur until after the Ready event for connections established using Initiate.

+Connection -> InitiateError&lt;>

+An InitiateError occurs either when the set of local and remote specifiers and transport and cryptographic parameters cannot be fulfilled on a connection for initiation (e.g. the set of available Paths and/or Protocol Stacks meeting the constraints is empty), when the remote specifier cannot be resolved, or when no transport-layer connection can be established to the remote endpoint (e.g. because the remote endpoint is not accepting connections, or is not routable).

 ## Passive Open: Listen

 Connection.Listen()

+Connection -> ConnectionReceived&lt;Connection>

-Connection -> ConnectionReceived&lt;remoteSpecifier>
+Connection -> ListenError&lt;>

 ## Peer to Peer Establishment: Rendezvous